FARIDJADDA/FARIDJADDA/README.md

-Hi 👋 My name is Djadda Farid
+Hi 👋 I'm Djadda Farid
 =============================

-Web Developer
+Python Developer / Data analyst
 -------------

 A curious IT student and a motivated individual.
 I have a Bachelor degree from, ESIEE-IT 🇫🇷 Engineering School.
 I am a Javascript especially React developer.